I walk or bike

 - Bike parking in close proximity to every stop

 A critical part of the planning process is making stations safe and easy to access for people of all ages and abilities – including children, older adults, parents with strollers, and people using mobility devices.
 With features such as level boarding, all rapid transit stops – and the pedestrian areas leading up to them – will be fully accessible.
 The platforms will maximize the amount of clear space for pedestrians to move around easily in compliance with accessibility laws.

 There are six bus stops on the 1.7- km stretch along the east side of Wellington Rd. between Southdale and Commissioners.
 It’s a busy area between two hospitals, used by pedestrians, people in wheelchairs, on rollerblades, skateboards and bikes.
 But there’s no sidewalk or path along that stretch.

-BRT will build a three-metre wide Multi-Use Path there.
+Rapid transit will build a three-metre wide Multi-Use Path there.

 Frequently asked questions

 All City transportation plans have to balance the needs of the cycling community with other considerations – including the needs of property owners, drivers, pedestrians and those who take transit.
-While cycling considerations have been included in the design of BRT corridors everywhere they are feasible, in some cases, the location of buildings, property lines, mature trees, sidewalks or utilities can be constraining.
+While cycling considerations have been included in the design of rapid transit corridors everywhere they are feasible, in some cases, the location of buildings, property lines, mature trees, sidewalks or utilities can be constraining.

 Yes.
-Bicycle parking will be provided in close proximity to BRT stops, making it easier to connect cyclists with transit.
+Bicycle parking will be provided in close proximity to stops, making it easier to connect cyclists with transit.

 Q: Can I bring my bike on the bus?